 Catch the ferry back to Cronulla to enjoy being in the heart of the action where you can follow up dinner with a few cocktails at some of the neighbourhood’s favourite haunts.

 Head to Little French Heart on the main street of Bundeena for beautiful homewares such as candle, children’s clothing and linen.
 Visit the beachside village on a Saturday and you can pick up a bouquet from Blooms & Beans, a pretty little flower stall.
 Acclaimed interior designer Kelly Ross has also opened Jean, a funky general store devoted to design objects and vintage furniture.

 Find a mix of ceramics, jewellery, clothes and soaps for sale at Bundeena Saltwater Market, on the first Sunday of every month.
 The market coincides with the monthly Bundeena Maianbar Art Trail when local artists open their studios.
 Meanwhile, if you’re enjoying a weekend break, catch the ferry back to Cronulla where you can stroll along the pedestrianised mall with its vibrant mix of shops such as The Best Little Bookshop in Town, Roar and Meet that Store

 By train and ferry: Catch a train from Central to Cronulla and connect with the ferry to Bundeena.
 The ferry terminal is just a short walk away from the train station.

 By car: Take a scenic drive through Royal National Park, the second oldest national park in the world.

-Shuttle bus: There is a shuttle bus service that operates in the Royal National Park and offers transfers to popular walking tracks and locations within the park including Wattamolla and Garie Beach.
+Shuttle bus: There is a shuttle bus service that operates in the Royal National Park and offers transfers to popular locations such as Wattamolla and Garie Beach.
 Pick-up spots include Audley, Bundeena Wharf and Otford Train Station.